YuShigurey/py-babel-match/README.md

 ### Unsupported Use Cases

 There are still a lot of unsupported use cases for now.
+Detailed list is scheduled after test extablished.